Overview of endpoint detection and response

 When a threat is detected, alerts are created in the system for an analyst to investigate.
 Alerts with the same attack techniques or attributed to the same attacker are aggregated into an entity called an incident.
 Aggregating alerts in this manner makes it easy for analysts to collectively investigate and respond to threats.

-Inspired by the "assume breach" mindset, Microsoft Defender ATP continuously collects behavioral cyber telemetry.
+Inspired by the "assume breach" mindset, Defender for Endpoint continuously collects behavioral cyber telemetry.
 This includes process information, network activities, deep optics into the kernel and memory manager, user login activities, registry and file system changes, and others.
 The information is stored for six months, enabling an analyst to travel back in time to the start of an attack.
 The analyst can then pivot in various views and approach an investigation through multiple vectors.

 The response capabilities give you the power to promptly remediate threats by acting on the affected entities.